absinthe0223/OMALab-Employee-Manual/chapter1/policies/client-engineering.md

 _**Billing and Time Keeping**_

 * All billing must be done with Live screenshot timekeeping through Upwork or Hubstaff.
 * If you do not assign the time to a specific task, then you MUST add a note to the timekeeping stating what task you are performing.
-Timekeeping that does not have logs for what it is for will not be paid.
+Timekeeping that does not have logs will not be paid.